Easy Caramel Corn Recipe + Moose Munch Variation (No Corn Syrup, No Thermometer)

 - Divide the cooled caramel corn in half.
 Place one half in an airtight container and the other half in a large bowl.

 - Melt the chocolate and pour it over the caramel corn in the bowl; stir to coat well.
-If using any optional ingredients, sprinkle over or stir them in with the chocolate.
+If using any optional ingredients, sprinkle over the wet chocolate or stir them in with the chocolate.

 - Spread the chocolate covered caramel corn back onto the waxed paper and use a couple of forks to separate the pieces as much as possible.
 You're aiming for individually coated pieces that will mix in with the plain caramel corn.
-Let cool completely (I usually wait overnight to be sure).
+Let cool completely (8 hours or overnight to be sure).

 - When the chocolate is firm, toss the plain caramel corn with the chocolate caramel corn.
 Bag up for gifts or store in an airtight container for up to two weeks (I have even frozen this for a few weeks and it was still good!).